Plain English Summary

 IPD Sharing plan:

-The dataset will not be publicly available due to constraints posed by the Finnish data protection legislation and our ethical and research permissions.
+The dataset will not be publicly available due to constraints posed by the Finnish data protection legislation and ethical and research permissions.

 Intention to publish date